Updated: January 28, 2019

 Sleeping on your side uses gravity to help open the airway naturally using gravity.
-This means your CPAP machine doesn’t have to work as hard to open your airway and can mean a lower AHI.
-If you are trying to CPAP with a cold, sleeping on your side may help.
+This means your CPAP machine may not have to work as hard to open your airway and can mean a lower AHI.
+If you are trying to use your CPAP with a cold, sleeping on your side may help.

 Use a heated humidifier.

 Heated humidifiers work by restoring moisture levels to mucous membranes and nasal passages, alleviating the extreme discomfort that goes along with a congested upper respiratory system.

 Use a decongestant and nasal spray.

 This probably seems obvious, but there are plenty of over-the-counter nasal sprays that clear congestion caused by the common cold or flu.
 Another way to use your CPAP with a cold is to use a saline nasal rinse to clear your nasal passages prior to using your CPAP machine.

 Just remember: if you choose to use an over-the-counter nasal spray, consult your physician first, especially if you suffer from high blood pressure.
 Certain medications, when combined with others, can have negative health effects.